-Once while staying in Sayulita, Mexico, near Puerta Vallarta some years ago, I was awakened one morning by the sound of a big cart, one without any wheels apparently, being dragged down a paved road.
+Once while staying in Sayulita, Mexico near Puerta Vallarta, I was awakened one morning by the sound of a big cart, one without any wheels apparently, being dragged down a paved road.

-I was told that the noise was a actually a bird, a huge bird, and one of the reasons it grew so huge was because it didn’t have to migrate (really?)
+I was told that the noise was a actually a bird, a huge bird, and that one of the reasons it grew so huge was because it didn’t have to migrate (really?)
 I thought I’d checked into Jurassic Park.
 A few years later that the name of the bird was Chachalaka, the song of which another echoed "sounds like broken machinary trying to run."

-But since then, from time to time I do have fantasies about getting just the right hat, a journal, field guide and a pair of binoculars and living a day as a dodgy birder (I am rather stork-like anyway) once the weather cools a bit.
+Since then from time to time I have had fantasies about getting just the right hat, a journal, field guide and a pair of binoculars and living a day as a dodgy birder (I am rather stork-like anyway) once the weather cools a bit.

 And finally, our sentimental favorite here in Mazatlán (just when you were beginning to think God didn't have a sense of humor), the Brown Pelican.